amitdubey88/NewsVillaCode/README.md

 You need to change a code(Add an API key) in Contexts folder in the ContextWrapper.js.

-You need to add the keys in these lines
+You need to add the keys in these lines and uncomment it

-### // apiKey: /*Add your newsAPI Key here 😇* uncomment this code once api key available/ ,
+### `Line 8 // apiKey: /*Add your newsAPI Key here 😇* uncomment this code once api key available/` ,
-### // rapidAPICors: 🙋//Add your rapid API Key over here (This is for cors enabling for all origin.
-You can find any other alternative to enable it if you
+### `Line 12 // rapidAPICors: 🙋//Add your rapid API Key over here (This is for cors enabling for all origin.`

 ## To get srarted with this app